shafinsiddique/unwrapped-live/README.md

-# unwrapped-live
+# unwrapped.live

-Web app for viewing Spotify Wrapped.
+A web application for viewing your annual Spotify Wrapped.

 Visit https://www.unwrapped.live

 Built using React and Go.